 Myelography or MRI can detect areas of encroachment on the spinal cord or medulla

-Treatment of Atlanto-Occipital Fusion
+Treatment of Atlanto-occipital Fusion

 When neurological symptoms occur, cervical spine fusion or decompression is indicated.